anrwt12/Python-Challenge-Series/README.md

 # 🐍 Python Challenge Series

-Welcome to the **Python Challenge Series**! 🚀
+Welcome to the **Python Challenge Series!** 🚀

 This repository is a beginner-friendly Python learning series designed to help students build a strong foundation in Python programming.
-Each notebook includes detailed explanations, examples, practice questions, coding challenges, interview questions, and hands-on exercises.
+Each notebook includes detailed explanations, real-world examples, coding demonstrations, interview questions, common mistakes, and hands-on exercises.

 Whether you're a beginner, preparing for coding interviews, or learning Python for Data Analytics, this repository will guide you step by step.